-IGM-2323: CD20 x CD3 Bispecific IgM Antibody
+Imvotamab: CD20 x CD3 Bispecific IgM Antibody

-Our first clinical-stage product candidate, IGM-2323, is a CD20 x CD3 bispecific IgM antibody designed to treat patients with B cell NHL and other B cell malignancies.
-CD20 is a protein that is frequently expressed on the surface of malignant B cells, while CD3 is a protein that is expressed on the surface of T cells and is an essential activating molecule of the T cell.
-IGM-2323 has 10 binding domains to CD20 and a single binding domain to CD3 (specifically CD3 $\epsilon$ ).
-In addition, IGM-2323 contains a human serum albumin molecule attached to the Joining chain (J chain) to enhance its pharmacokinetic properties.
+Overview: Imvotamab is a CD20 x CD3 bispecific IgM antibody.
+CD20 is a protein that is frequently expressed on the surface of B cells, while CD3 is a protein that is expressed on the surface of T cells and is an essential activating molecule for the T cell.
+Imvotamab has 10 binding domains to CD20 and a single binding domain to CD3 (specifically CD3ε).
+In addition, imvotamab contains a human serum albumin molecule attached to the Joining chain (J chain) to enhance its pharmacokinetic properties.
 The J chain naturally occurs in IgM antibodies and joins the IgM subunits into pentameric antibodies.

-IGM-2323 is designed to simultaneously and stably bind a CD20 expressing cancer cell as well as CD3 on a cytotoxic T cell, bringing both cells into close proximity.
-This interaction mimics the normal T cell activation pathway leading the T cell to recognize and kill the cancer cell by releasing cytotoxic biochemicals (perforins and granzymes) that penetrate and perforate the cancer cell.
-The TDCC mediated killing mechanism of IGM-2323 on CD20 expressing cancer cells is shown in the diagram below.
+Imvotamab is designed to bind a CD20 expressing cell, such as a pathogenic B cell which causes an autoimmune disease, as well as CD3 on a cytotoxic T cell, bringing both cells into close proximity.
+This interaction mimics the normal T cell activation pathway leading the T cell to recognize and kill the CD20 expressing cell by releasing cytotoxic biochemicals (perforins and granzymes) that penetrate and perforate the CD20 expressing cell (TDCC).